miguelemosreverte/kalix-oauth/README.md

 When you start and interact with the Node.js OAuth application and the Kalix service, the logs will look like this:

+Sure, I'll help you format this section of your README.md for better readability.
+Proper indentation and markdown usage should make it render nicely.

+### Application Logs Overview

+When you start and interact with the Node.js OAuth application and the Kalix service, the logs will look like this:

 1. **Login through the web interface at `http://localhost:3000`.**
    Use your Google account to log in.
 Upon successful login, the application logs will display the user's profile information and confirm registration with the Kalix service.